 Review summary: Canon 200D vs 50D

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon 50D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 15.1MP) with a 26% higher linear resolution.

 - Better image quality: Scores substantially higher (16 points) in the DXO overall assessment.